voiduin/port-checker/README.md

 # Port checker - General

-This project implements a "port checker" service in Python, designed to verify\
-the accessibility of a port from the internet.
-It is useful for determining\
+## Why This Project is Useful for You

-if your port is accessible from the external internet.
-The port check can only\
+This project helps verify if your port is accessible from the external internet.
+It implements a "port checker" service in Python.

+## IP Address Limitations

-be performed on the IP address of the device from which the request is made.\
-**Setting a different IP address for the check is not supported.**
+The port check can only be performed on the IP address of the device from which the request is made (only your current own external IP). **Setting a different IP address for the check is not supported.**

 Usage Example (SSH):\
 The tool can be used to check port accessibility, ensuring that specific ports\